Lord-Snow13/fyi-github-you-suck-as-a-platform/README.md

 redirection by the wall
 walls extend range of bullets
 bullets that slow down
-bullets that afect burn
+bullets that burn
-bullets that
+bullets that electrfiy meaning they cuase a small amount of dmg to nearby enemies
 instant kill
 teleportion
 sheild
-explosion kill a bunch of enemies in one area explosins that kills a whole lane turn enemies weak vodo magic you make one enemy unit change its alliance making it work for you an enemy that spawns more enemies next to it running faster for certien enemies a unit that builds a path for enemies to run faster
+explosion kill a bunch of enemies in one area explosins that kills a whole lane turn enemies vurnable vodo magic you make one enemy unit change its alliance making it work for you an enemy that spawns more enemies next to it running faster for certien enemies a unit that builds a path for enemies to run faster range for enemy shooter it wont shoot until in range

 defentliy make diffrenet tairain mechanices